Thursday, February 13, 2025

 A brief, nervous laugh escaped me, but it didn’t last.
 The weight of the situation quickly returned, and I was reminded that this wasn’t just some nightmare we’d wake up from.
 This was real.

 Bobby, though, wasn’t smiling.
-His jaw was clenched, and his gaze was distant, focused on something only he could see.
+His jaw was clenched, his gaze distant, focused on something only he could see.
 Then, without warning, he turned to us, his voice cutting through the air with determination.

 “No more distractions,” Bobby said, his tone sharp, authoritative.
 “We’re not here to stand around and make jokes.
 We need a plan.
 Andy and Dan are gone.
 We can’t afford to waste time.”